 New Incentive for States to Adopt the ACA Medicaid Expansion: Implications for State Spending

 As of February 2021, 12 states have not adopted the Affordable Care Act (ACA) provision to expand Medicaid to adults with incomes through 138% of poverty.
 Millions of people in these states remain without an affordable coverage option.
 Currently, the federal government covers 90% of the cost of Medicaid coverage for adults covered through the ACA expansion, a higher share than it does for other Medicaid enrollees.
-The House Energy and Commerce Committee reconciliation proposal as part of the COVID relief package aims to encourage non-expansion states to take up the expansion by providing an additional temporary fiscal incentive for states to newly implement the ACA Medicaid expansion.
+The American Rescue Plan Act of 2021 encourages non-expansion states to take up the expansion by providing an additional temporary fiscal incentive for states to newly implement the ACA Medicaid expansion.
 This brief provides illustrative estimates of the net fiscal benefit to states from these incentives relative to state costs under the expansion.
 We review the methods underlying these estimates in the Methods section at the end of the brief.

-Under the proposal, states that do not have expansion in place when the bill is enacted would be eligible for a 5 percentage point increase in the state’s regular, or traditional, match rate (FMAP) for two years if they implement the expansion.
+Under the law, states that do not have expansion in place when the bill was enacted would be eligible for a 5 percentage point increase in the state’s regular, or traditional, match rate (FMAP) for two years if they implement the expansion.
 The traditional FMAP applies to most services for non-expansion groups, including children, non-expansion adults, seniors, and people with disabilities.
-Even in states that have already adopted the expansion, the traditional Medicaid program is much larger – representing 79% of Medicaid spending overall in these states – and per enrollee costs are relatively higher than the expansion group.
+Even in states that have already adopted the expansion, the traditional Medicaid program is much larger – representing 79% of Medicaid spending overall in these states — and per enrollee costs are relatively higher than the expansion group.
 So, under this new incentive, states could draw down additional funds for a large share of their Medicaid population and spending if they newly expand.
-In addition to the 12 states that have not adopted the expansion, the increase in the match rate could also apply to Missouri and Oklahoma if the bill is enacted before they implement the expansion (these states are expected to implement in July 2021).
+In addition to the 12 states that have not adopted the expansion, the increase in the match rate also applies to Missouri and Oklahoma because the bill was enacted before they implement the expansion in July 2021.
 Further, if states newly adopt the expansion in the near term, the new 5 percentage point increase would be in addition to the current 6.2 percentage point increase in the match rate provided under the Families First Coronavirus Response Act (FFCRA) that is tied to the Public Health Emergency (PHE).
 Based on a January 2021 letter from the Biden Administration to Governors, the 6.2 percentage point increase in the match will be in place at least through March 2022, halfway through federal FY 2023.
 While the enhanced match would be in place for two years after a state implements the Medicaid expansion, states can take advantage of this new option at any time.

 We estimate that the increase in the traditional match rate would more than offset the increased state costs of the expansion in every state.
 Nationally, the increase in federal support from the 5 percentage point increase in the traditional match rate to the 12 non-expansion states could total $16.4 billion over two years if all states implemented the expansion starting in FY 2022.
 These new federal funds to states would be offset by new state costs tied to the 10% share of expansion.
 We estimate that new state costs for expansion could be $6.8 billion over two years across current non-expansion states, assuming all eligible people enroll.
 The result would be an estimated fiscal benefit to states of $9.6 billion over the two year period (Figure 1).1 Put another way, new federal funds under the 5 percentage point bump are more than two times larger than new state expansion costs; this ratio varies slightly across states, from more than one a half times larger in Texas to over four times larger in South Carolina (Table 1).